atomic-ehr/framework/README.md

 - **Routes → CapabilityStatements**: API contracts using FHIR's own format
 - **Plugins → Implementation Guides**: Extensions through standard FHIR IGs

-This approach ensures that your FHIR server is not just compliant, but natively speaks the language of healthcare interoperability.
+This approach ensures your FHIR server is not just compliant, but natively speaks the language of healthcare interoperability.

 ## Contributing

 Contributions are welcome!
-Please read the [Design Document](DESIGN.md) to understand the architecture and design decisions.
+Please see [CLAUDE.md](CLAUDE.md) for development guidelines.

 ## License